-A change in 1% interest rate at the end of the reporting period would have increased/(decreased) the Group's profit/(loss) before tax by RM46,569 (2020: RM47,392), arising mainly as a result of lower/higher interest expense on floating rate loans and borrowings.
+A change in 1% interest rate at the end of the reporting period would have increased/(decreased) the Group's profit before tax by RM68,258 (2021: RM46,569), arising mainly as a result of lower/higher interest expense on floating rate loans and borrowings.
 This analysis assumes that all other variables remain constant.
 The assumed movement in basis points for interest rate sensitivity analysis is based on the currently observable market environment.